egouldo/VicBioCon17_participant_repo/README.md

 Sharing your reserach data as well as your code may even boost your paper's citation stats (Piwowar et al, 2007).

 A README is quintessential to having a well-documented and reproducible open repository.
-In addition to keeping good meta-data, sharing your work openly may facilitate new problem formulations and new frameworks in your discipline (Bonnet et al, 2012).
+In addition to keeping good meta-data, sharing your work openly may facilitate new problem formulations and new frameworks in your discipline (Freire et al, 2012).

 ## References